thorGabe123/MLOps/reports/README.md

 >
 > Answer:

-We used the compute enginges for training our model remotely, and also the bucket to store data.
+We used the compute enginges with configured necessary e.g. CPU, GPU and memory, to train our model remotely.
+And also the Cloud Bucket to store our training data, allowing us to keep tracke of different version of dataset and models.
+GCP container registry allows us to store and manage Docker container images, and similar to Bucket, it supports version contral to manage containerized models.

 ### Question 18